 Sure, such circumstances might require changes in your intentions.
 But to change an intention implies both that you had a prior intention that you’re departing from and another intention that you’re adopting instead.
 That “adopted instead” intention could even be reducing the number of things you’re trying to fit into a given time frame.

 So, in all likelihood, plans made will need to change more as the period of time they’re intended to encompass grows.
+And they may well need to change as the year progresses.
 But that’s not a reason not to plan—it’s just a confession that humans aren’t omniscient.

-If you want to avoid being swept along by the “tyranny of the urgent” and look back on this coming year (or your whole life) and see that you’ve done what’s important, it’s key that you take some time to identify what exactly that is.
+If you want to avoid being swept along by the “tyranny of the urgent” and look back on this coming year (or your whole life) and see that you’ve done what’s important, it’s key that you work to clarify what exactly that is.

 How to Think about What You Want to Accomplish

-How you do that will likely look a bit different from how someone else does it.
-But if you’re looking for a place to start, I’d like to suggest 5 steps to get you going:2
+How you go about this clarification will likely look a bit different from how someone else does it.
+But if you’re looking for a place to start, 5 steps can help get you going:2

 - Reflect on your experience.

 - Brainstorm what you’d most like to accomplish this year.

 - Turn your brainstorm results into goal statements.

 - Assign each goal to a particular part of the year.